Disclosure: We may earn a commission from links on this page. Learn more.

 6. Advanced SystemCare: One-Click Cleanup for Beginners

-Advanced SystemCare is popular with beginners who want a single dashboard for cleanup and quick tuning.
+Advanced SystemCare is best for beginners who want a simple dashboard for cleanup and basic performance tools, with options to boost during gaming sessions.

 Key Features: